-Today our government is announcing the largest investment in infrastructure ever made in Manitoba - a commitment of \$4 billion over the next ten years.
+Today our government is announcing the largest investment in infrastructure ever made in Manitoba, a commitment of \$4 billion over the next 10 years.

-Projects underway this year include upgrades to key transportation routes in every region of the province: the trans-Canada highway, highway 75, highway 10, highway 6 and highway 59.
+Projects underway this year include upgrades to key transportation routes in every region of the province: the Trans-Canada Highway, Highway 75, Highway 10, Highway 6 and Highway 59.

 Work will also begin this year to address the transportation needs of remote communities.
 These projects include the Rice River road, which is the first leg of an all-weather road serving communities on the East Side of Lake Winnipeg.
 New roads will also be built to provide the communities of St. Theresa Point and Wasagamack with a reliable link to their airport.
-And our government will work with the communities of Paungassi and Little Grand Rapids to develop proposals for new airstrips.
+Our government will work with the communities of Paungassi and Little Grand Rapids to develop proposals for new airstrips.

-While increasing our provincial investments, Manitoba has called for a national commitment to infrastructure renewal - to address the future needs of Canada's economy and promote the safety and well-being of our citizens.
+While increasing our provincial investments, Manitoba has called for a national commitment to infrastructure renewal to address the future needs of Canada's economy and promote the safety and wellbeing of our citizens.
 Manitoba's own vision for transportation extends well beyond our borders.
 We are working in close collaboration with our exporters and with other governments to develop Manitoba's potential as an inland port.
-Our vision is for new transportation corridors linking the port of Churchill to mid-western markets all the way down to Mexico, and making Manitoba a hub for the Pacific Gateway in B.C.
+Our vision is for new transportation corridors linking the Port of Churchill to mid-western markets all the way down to Mexico and making Manitoba a hub for the Pacific Gateway in British Columbia.

 An unprecedented construction boom is underway in Manitoba, fuelled by record housing starts, commercial building and the new Winnipeg airport.
-The Red River Floodway expansion is on schedule and in the spring of 2007 will provide protection against a 1 in 300 year flood - the largest flood in recorded history.
-The completed Floodway will protect against a 1 in 700 year flood.
+The Red River Floodway expansion is on schedule and, in the spring of 2007, will provide protection against a 1-in-300-year flood, the largest flood in recorded history.
+The completed floodway will protect against a 1-in-700-year flood.

 Manitoba's new Department of Infrastructure and Transportation has been mandated to work with our construction industry to plan for, and manage, the challenges of growth.
-A new Sector Council will be created this year, providing a forum to guide both short-term and long-term strategies.
+A new sector council will be created this year, providing a forum to guide both short-term and long-term strategies.